ZoneMinder/zmeventnotification/README.md

 * To check if its running do a ``zmdc.pl status zmeventnotification.pl``

 You can/should run it manually at first to check if it works

+###Great Krypton!
+I just upgraded ZoneMinder and I'm not getting push anymore!###

+Fear not.
+You just need to redo the changes you did to ``zmpkg.pl`` and ``zmdc.pl`` and restart ZM.
+You see, when you upgrade ZM, it overwrites those files.

 ###Dependencies
 The following perl packages need to be added